Lestes sponsa

-Lestes sponsa, is a damselfly, with a wide Palaearctic distribution.
+Lestes sponsa is a damselfly with a wide Palaearctic distribution.
 It is known commonly as the emerald damselfly or common spreadwing.
-Both males and females have a metallic green colour and when resting its wings are usually half opened.
+Both males and females have a metallic green colour and brown wing spots.
+It resides near pools with aquatic plants.
+When resting its wings are usually half opened.

 Behaviour

 One of the larger damselflies, this species is most common in July and August.
 It is often found by ponds and lakes, and is very rarely seen along flowing water.
-Emerald Damselflies like to perch among reeds, their colour providing good camouflage.
-They are not as strong fliers when compared to other common damselflies such as the common blue or large red damselflies, but they are more likely to be seen on misty, rainy days then those species.
+Emerald damselflies like to perch among reeds, their colour providing good camouflage.
+They are not as strong fliers when compared to other common damselflies such as the common blue or large red damselflies, but they are more likely to be seen on misty, rainy days than those species.
 When disturbed they usually do not fly very far away, landing on another perch a few yards away.
 Their habit of perching with their wings half open is characteristic of the family Lestidae and gives rise to their other common name of spreadwings.
 A population can consist of several hundred insects.

 L. sponsa mate in the usual dragonfly manner and will form tandem pairs away from water.
 Copulation lasts from 30–60 minutes and after mating they stay paired for egg-laying.
 However, at high latitudes where the breeding season is brief, the copulation is finished within a shorter time and in general the mating is more intense than at lower latitudes with longer breeding season (i.e., short season compensation in mating behaviour).
 The female usually lays eggs in submerged vegetation and whilst egg-laying the female can remain submerged for 30 min.
 The female pierces the tissue of aquatic plants and inserts her eggs.
 Occasionally females lay their eggs in vegetation above the water surface in places that will become submerged when the water level rises.
 The eggs start to develop and will continue to develop for the next few weeks.
 Then the development of the eggs slows down.
 In this state of slow development, called diapause the eggs overwinter.
 L. sponsa is an obligatory univoltine species.